What Is Ptosis (Droopy Eyelids, Droopy Eyes)?

-Unilateral ptosis is the term used when one eyelid droops.
-Bilateral ptosis refers to when both upper lids droop.
+- Unilateral ptosis is when one eyelid droops.

 Symptoms of Ptosis

-Although the main feature of ptosis is an upper drooping eyelid, other signs include:
+The main feature of ptosis is an upper drooping eyelid.
+However, ptosis can have other symptoms, such as:

 - Difficulty blinking or closing the eyelids